menu

 Living in Guilford

 Guilford is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 22,019 people and five constituent neighborhoods, Guilford is the 50th largest community in Connecticut.
+With a population of 22,019 people and five associated neighborhoods, Guilford is the 50th largest community in Connecticut.

 Guilford home prices are not only among the most expensive in Connecticut, but Guilford real estate also consistently ranks among the most expensive in America.